bgaze/bootstrap-color-palette/README.md

 ### Initial color

 The component color is managed through it's `data-color` attribute, which is updated each time a new color is selected.

-Just use this attribute to set it's initial color, it will be updated each time a new color is selected.
+Just use this attribute to set it's initial color.

 ### Options